vikassutrala/Intent_recognizer/readme.md

 (Embedded Intent Recognizer)
-The proect is built for simple intent recognization from the terminal Intent_Recognizer_run runnable can be executed via command line. test cases be executed from Intent_Recognizer_tst
+The project is built for simple intent recognization from the terminal Intent_Recognizer_run runnable can be executed via command line. test cases be executed from Intent_Recognizer_tst